GustavePate/perfect_python_script/README.md

 ## Usefull libraries

-- collections -- specifically namedtuples
+- collections:  specifically namedtuples
-- tempfile -- always use this to create temporary files
+- tempfile:  always use this to create temporary files
-- csv -- always use this to read/write CSV files, don't try and roll your own methods, it'll end in tears
+- csv:  always use this to read/write CSV files, don't try and roll your own methods, it'll end in tears
+- pillow: image juggling
+- decimal: you will need it, try this if you dare:  `print((0.1 + 0.1 + 0.1 - 0.3) == 0)`

 ## Documentation